Egbert-Azure/TRS80M1/software/hrgdos/README.md

 **(c) 1989 Egbert Schröer**

----

-## The article — Club-80, Heft 29 (1990), English translation
+### English translation

 > Source: Club-80, Heft 29, January 1990, pp. 12–17.
-Translated from the original German.
-> Translation provided for accessibility; the German text above is authoritative.
+Translated from the German original above, which is authoritative.

-### Modifying the RB-Elektronik HRG driver
+#### Modifying the RB-Elektronik HRG driver
-#### Umlauts with NewDos/80 v2.0; a new keyboard driver
+##### Umlauts with NewDos/80 v2.0; a new keyboard driver

 The super-driver patch described here enables entering umlauts and returning from BASIC to DOS without the 1,2,3 key combination.
 It also removes the need